 America: History and Life is an index of literature covering the history and culture of the United States and Canada, from prehistory to the present.
 The database includes citations and links to journal articles, dissertations, primary documents, and book and media reviews.
 Some content is available full-text (PDF and HTML).
 Allows limiting to peer reviewed articles, those with references, and to historical periods (date ranges).
 1863-present.

 A full text portal and index to journals, newsletters, bulletins, and books from the American Anthropological Association (content is hosted in Wiley Online Library ).
 Articles available in PDF and HTML.
 1880s-present.

-Literature Resource Center is a current, comprehensive, and reliable online resource for research on literary topics, authors, and their works.
-Its coverage includes more than 130,000 in all genres and disciplines, all time periods, and all regions of the world.
+Find up-to-date biographical information, overviews, full-text literary criticism, and reviews on more than 130,000 writers in all disciplines, from all time periods and from around the world, supplemented by Scribner Writers and Twayne's Authors.
 Full text presented as HTML and PDF.
 You can limit to peer-reviewed sources.